dotnet/csharplang/proposals/extensions-an-evolution-of-extension-methods.md

 properties, they would require `add` and `remove` accessors to avoid creating state that wouldn't flow with the receiver.

-Note that operators overloads and user-defined conversions are declared using the same syntax as always,.
+Note that operators overloads and user-defined conversions are declared using the same syntax as always.
 It is not legal to write an operator overload for an extension type, so the syntax is open to be used.
 However, one of operands must match the type in the _for-clause_.